How to Get Anne Frank House Tickets

 How I Got the Tickets on a Sold-out Day

 When I was planning my Amsterdam itinerary, I made up my mind early on that I must visit Anne Frank House.
 However, by the time I tried to book, all tickets were sold out for all the days I’m in Amsterdam.
 I even tried to shuffle the entire Netherlands itinerary so I can be in Amsterdam when the tickets were available.
-After I made every effort to no avail, I changed my strategy to go and figure out.
+After I made every effort to no avail, I changed my strategy to go and figure it out.

 I will tell you straight.
 It wasn’t as easy as I thought.
 I lined up in front of the door to see if I can buy the ticket.
 No chance!
 The staff at the ticket line told me to try to book online every morning.
 It didn’t seem to work at first.
 I even tried to book two tickets separately so the Big O and I can split up if that’s the only way.